-Note: For any non-XC9500 part in the JTAG chain make certain that the BSDL file for the specified part is available along the XACT path and is called deviceType.bsd.
-The design name in this case can be any arbitrary name.
+Note: For any non-XC9500XL/XV device in the boundary-scan chain, make certain that the BSDL file is available either in the XILINX variable data directory, or by specifying the complete path information in the deviceType.
+The designName in this case can be any arbitrary name.